 Tropical Climate Update

-Madden–Julian Oscillation to move to the Western Pacific
+Madden–Julian Oscillation weakens in the Western Pacific

 Product code: IDCKGEW000